osu-cass/whats-fresh-mobile/docs/source/user/index.rst

 results is displayed on a detail page.

-**Step 4.** Some products in the app\'s database contain educational information this information is available on the education pages.
+**Step 4.** Some products in the app\'s database contain educational information.
+To see this information, navigate to the linked education pages.

 .. toctree::
     :maxdepth: 2